tork-a/openrtm_tutorial/README.rst

 That's it.

+NOTE: Above said, the folder structure in USB must maintain `openrtm_tutorial` at the top folder like this:

+    %USBDRIVE%:\openrtm_tutorial
+    F:\openrtm_tutorial          (e.g. If the USB is recognized as F drive)

 Notice for updating tutorial html files
 -----------------------------------------
 Please do NOT modify `.html` (that you find under doc/_build, doc/locale) files directly.
 Instead, add changes to `doc/*.rst` files.